-- N. A stormwater management measure approved under the municipal stormwater management plan or ordinance may be altered or replaced with the approval of the municipality, if the municipality determines that the proposed alteration or replacement meets the design and performance standards pursuant to Section 4.37.1.4 of this ordinance and provides the same level of stormwater management as the previously approved stormwater management measure that is being altered or replaced.
-If an alteration or replacement is approved, a revised deed notice shall be submitted to the municipality for approval and subsequently recorded with the Office of the Salem County Clerk and shall contain a description and location of the stormwater management measure, as well as reference to the maintenance plan, in accordance with M above.
-Prior to the commencement of construction, proof that the above required deed notice has been filed shall be submitted to the municipality in accordance with M above. - O. Green Infrastructure Standards - 1.
-This subsection specifies the types of green infrastructure BMPs that may be used to satisfy the groundwater recharge, stormwater runoff quality, and stormwater runoff quantity standards.
+N. A stormwater management measure approved under the municipal stormwater management plan or ordinance may be altered or replaced with the approval of the municipality, if the municipality determines that the proposed alteration or replacement meets the design and performance standards pursuant to Section 4.38.4 of this ordinance and provides the same level of stormwater management as the previously approved stormwater management measure that is being altered or replaced.
+If an alteration or replacement is approved, a revised deed notice shall be submitted to the municipality for approval and subsequently recorded with the {insert appropriate Office of the County Clerk or the registrar of deeds and mortgages, as applies} and shall contain a description and location of the stormwater management measure, as well as reference to the maintenance plan, in accordance with M above.
+Prior to the commencement of construction, proof that the above required deed notice has been filed shall be submitted to the municipality in accordance with M above.

+O. Green Infrastructure Standards

+1. This subsection specifies the types of green infrastructure BMPs that may be used to satisfy the groundwater recharge, stormwater runoff quality, and stormwater runoff quantity standards.

-2. To satisfy the groundwater recharge and stormwater runoff quality standards at Section 4.37.1.4.
-P and Q, the design engineer shall utilize green infrastructure BMPs identified in Table 1 at Section 4.37.1.4.
-F. and/or an alternative stormwater management measure approved in accordance with Section 4.37.1.4.
-G. The following green infrastructure BMPs are subject to the following maximum contributory drainage area limitations:
+2. To satisfy the groundwater recharge and stormwater runoff quality standards at Section 4.38.4 P and Q, the design engineer shall utilize green infrastructure BMPs identified in Table 1 at Section 4.38.4 F. and/or an alternative stormwater management measure approved in accordance with Section 4.38.4 G. The following green infrastructure BMPs are subject to the following maximum contributory drainage area limitations:

 Best Management Practice Maximum Contributory Drainage Area

 Dry Well 1 acre

 Manufactured Treatment Device 2.5 acres

 Pervious Pavement Systems Area of additional inflow cannot exceed three times the area occupied by the BMP

 Small-scale Bioretention Systems 2.5 acres

 Small-scale Infiltration Basin 2.5 acres

 Small-scale Sand Filter 2.5 acres

-3. To satisfy the stormwater runoff quantity standards at Section 4.37.1.4.
-R, the design engineer shall utilize BMPs from Table 1 or from Table 2 and/or an alternative stormwater management measure approved in accordance with Section 4.37.1.4.
-G.
+3. To satisfy the stormwater runoff quantity standards at Section 4.38.4R, the design engineer shall utilize BMPs from Table 1 or from Table 2 and/or an alternative stormwater management measure approved in accordance with Section 4.38.4 G.